Skip to main content

 Key takeaways

-Mirtazapine is FDA-approved for major depression but is also used off-label for insomnia due to its sedative effects, which can improve sleep quality and increase REM sleep.
+• Mirtazapine is FDA approved for major depression but is also used off-label for sleep due to its sedative effects.

-While mirtazapine is generally well-tolerated and considered safe for long-term use, it may cause side effects such as drowsiness, dizziness, increased appetite, and weight gain.
-It should only be taken as prescribed by a healthcare provider.
+• While mirtazapine is generally well-tolerated, it may cause side effects and should only be taken as prescribed by a healthcare provider.

 Mirtazapine for sleep

-Mirtazapine is not approved by the FDA for the treatment of insomnia or other sleep disorders.
-However, mirtazapine is sometimes used off-label to help with sleep, as it has sedative effects that may help people fall asleep and stay asleep.
-In addition, it can increase REM sleep.
-For these reasons, a mental healthcare provider may recommend mirtazapine for people who experience insomnia, especially if it’s a symptom of depression.
+Mirtazapine for sleep may be prescribed when insomnia occurs alongside depression or anxiety.
+That’s because mirtazapine has sedative effects that may help people fall asleep and stay asleep.
+It can also increase REM sleep.
+For these reasons, a healthcare provider may recommend mirtazapine for people who experience insomnia, especially if it’s a symptom of depression, even though it wasn’t FDA approved for insomnia.

 There have been several studies and research articles published on the use of mirtazapine as a sleep aid.
 One review collected and analyzed over 20 studies and found that mirtazapine improved sleep efficiency, total sleep time, and overall sleep quality.
 Another study reviewed the effects of mirtazapine on sleep in patients with major depressive disorder.
 Researchers found that mirtazapine caused a significant improvement in sleep quality and reduced depressive symptoms.

-It is important to note that off-label use has not undergone the same level of testing and evaluation as FDA approved uses, and the safety and effectiveness of the medication for these uses may not be fully known.
+It is important to note that off-label uses have not undergone the same level of testing and evaluation as FDA approved uses, and the safety and effectiveness of the medication for these uses may not be fully known.
 Before starting treatment, it is always important to speak with a healthcare provider about the potential risks and benefits of any medication.

 The amount of time it takes mirtazapine to work will vary by person.
-For sleep, mirtazapine typically starts producing sedative effects within 30 minutes to an hour after taking it.
+Mirtazapine typically starts producing sedative effects within 30 minutes to an hour after taking it.
 For this reason, people with insomnia often take mirtazapine before bedtime.
 It takes around two hours for mirtazapine to reach peak levels in the blood.

-Overall sleep quality and energy levels may be improved within one to two weeks after starting treatment.
+Overall sleep quality and energy levels may improve within one to two weeks of starting treatment.
 For symptoms of depression, mirtazapine could take six to eight weeks or longer to start providing maximum benefits.

 Benefits of mirtazapine as a sleep aid